skellis46/slipbox/somatics unlimited.md

 ## An unfinished catalogue of claims

 Late last year, I started something that I have not yet finished.
-I started cataloguing every claim made on behalf of somatic practices in JDSP.
+I started cataloguing every claim made on behalf of somatic practices in the journal.

 I haven't yet finished this cataloguing effort because I ran out of time.
 In fact, I didn't get close.
 Up to Volume 14.2 in 2022, 271 articles have been published in JDSP.
 This number excludes editorials, reports, book reviews and volume 14.1S, but includes interviews and editorials for special issues.
 To this date I have only worked through 85 of these 271, which is just shy of a third.